← Blog

 c.
 1395–1455Giovanni Fontana’s cipher manuscripts

 The only known 15th-c. northern Italian cipher texts.
-Sign families from base-form modification.
+Letter-level monoalphabetic substitution: a contemporary genre precedent, mechanically distinct from syllabic shorthand.

 1404–1438Voynich Manuscript created